A fluffy indoor cat sitting near safe, pet-friendly houseplants on a white table, showing pet friendly indoor plants.

 Money Tree Plant Benefits

-It is ideal for homes with pets.
-According to the ASPCA’s official list of non-toxic plants, this pet-safe indoor plant keeps cats and dogs secure while bringing vibrant greenery and life to any living space, making it a top choice among the best pet-friendly houseplants.
+• Safe for cats and dogs, making it ideal for pet-friendly homes.
+According to the ASPCA’s official list of non-toxic plants, this pet-safe indoor plant keeps cats and dogs secure

 Hoya Plant: Pet-Friendly Indoor Plants